 Phase one.
 Retirement of the coming soon status.
 As of Dec 17, 2018 we will be eliminating the ability to add a coming soon listing status via Matrix.
 On that date, any listings currently within the system with the coming soon status will complete the two week cycle in the status.

 Phase two.
-In January 2019 the new, consolidated statuses will be implemented and the remaining statuses will be retired simultaneously.
+On Tuesday, January 29, 2019 the new, consolidated statuses will be implemented and the remaining statuses will be retired simultaneously.